-- Attend all regular and special meetings of the Board of Selectmen, unless excused at his/her request. - · Attend all sessions of the Town Meeting and answer questions and provide information as requested. - Inform the Selectmen of the need for long-range goals and general policies to guide the performance of Town departments at the direction of the Board of Selectmen, and present drafts of said goals and policies for their consideration. - Review and make recommendations on the preparation of the Annual operating and capital items for departments under the authority of the Board of Selectmen, and submit budgets to them for approval. - Partner with the Town Treasurer/Tax Collector and Town Accountant in analyzing the town's financial status in order to develop short and long term financial planning including, debt service, capital projects and associated bonding. - Be responsible for assembling Town Meeting articles and Town Warrants in concert with Town Counsel, and for compilation of the Town report. - Be responsible for the day-to-day administration of the personnel system as outlined by the Personnel Board and Personnel By-Laws. - Shall formulate personnel guidelines applicable to personnel with the Town Hall for the purpose of effecting standardized, efficient and equitable personnel procedures in conjunction with appointive authorities. - Search for economies that may accrue to the Town through joint purchasing of material, property or services by two or more municipalities, or two or more departments, offices, board, or commissions and committees. - Through adequate reports filed by the Town Accountant, keep the Selectmen informed as to the financial conditions and needs of the Town and make recommendations to the Selectmen as necessary. - Keep the Board of Selectmen aware of the need to fill appointed positions and shall recommend for appointment and removal members of Board, Commissions, subordinates and Department Heads for whose appointment the Board of Selectmen are responsible. - Administer the policies of the Board of Selectmen and those Committees reporting to the Board of Selectmen; and the administration of the Selectmen's office. - Be responsible for maintaining full and complete records of administrative activities of the Town and render a full report to the Board of Selectmen as they require. - Keep a full inventory of all real and personal property of the Town.
-This inventory will be updated annually. - Coordinate labor contract negotiations with authorities as designated by the Board of Selectmen, with final approval by said Board. - Review and make recommendations on the status of all license applications under the Board of Selectmen, and shall make site inspections as necessary. - Diligently pursue opportunities to obtain Federal and State financial grants and will recommend the necessary measures needed to the Board of Selectmen to obtain the potentially most promising grants. - Perform any other duties as required by By-Law votes of the Town Meeting, or votes of the Board of Selectmen.
+- Attend all regular and special meetings of the Select Board, unless excused at his/her request. - Attend all sessions of the Town Meeting and answer questions and provide information as requested. - Inform the Select Board of the need for long-range goals and general policies to guide the performance of Town departments at the direction of the Select Board, and present drafts of said goals and policies for their consideration. - Review and make recommendations on the preparation of the Annual operating and capital items for departments under the authority of the Select Board and submit budgets to them for approval. - Partner with the Town Treasurer/Tax Collector and Town Accountant in analyzing the town's financial status in order to develop short- and long-term financial planning including, debt service, capital projects and associated bonding. - Be responsible for assembling Town Meeting articles and Town Warrants in concert with Town Counsel, and for compilation of the Town report. - Be responsible for the day-to-day administration of the personnel system as outlined by the Personnel Board and Personnel By-Laws. - Shall formulate personnel guidelines applicable to personnel with the Town Hall for the purpose of effecting standardized, efficient and equitable personnel procedures in conjunction with appointive authorities.

+- Search for economies that may accrue to the Town through joint purchasing of material, property or services by two or more municipalities, or two or more departments, offices, board, or commissions and committees. - Through adequate reports filed by the Town Accountant, keep the Select Board informed as to the financial conditions and needs of the Town and make recommendations to the Select Board as necessary. - Keep the Select Board aware of the need to fill appointed positions and shall recommend for appointment and removal members of Board, Commissions, subordinates and Department Heads for whose appointment the Select Board are responsible. - Administer the policies of the Select Board and those Committees reporting to the Board of Select- men; and the administration of the Select Board's office. - Be responsible for maintaining full and complete records of administrative activities of the Town and render a full report to the Select Board as they require. - Keep a full inventory of all real and personal property of the Town.
+This inventory will be updated annually. - Coordinate labor contract negotiations with authorities as designated by the Select Board, with final approval by said Board. - Review and make recommendations on the status of all license applications under the Select Board and shall make site inspections as necessary. - Diligently pursue opportunities to obtain Federal and State financial grants and will recommend the necessary measures needed to the Select Board to obtain the potentially most promising grants. - Perform any other duties as required by By-Law votes of the Town Meeting, or votes of the Select Board.

-PERSONNEL BYLAW (5-5-79) (Amendment accepted @ ATM May 4, 2009)(Amended ATM May 6, 2014)
+CHAPTER 12: PERSONNEL BYLAW (5-5-79)

+(Amendment accepted @ ATM May 4, 2009) (Amended ATM May 6, 2014) (Nov 17, 2020)